Phylosius/airflow_project/README.md

 ./run
 ```

-This command create a tmux session for named `airflow` with windows with the commands: `airflow dag-processor`, `airflow sheduler` and `airflow api-server`.
+This command creates a tmux session named airflow with windows running the following commands: airflow dag-processor, airflow scheduler, and airflow api-server.

-The airflow api server is started on the default address ([localhost:8080](http://0.0.0.0:8080))
+The Airflow API server will start at the default address: [localhost:8080](http://0.0.0.0:8080)

 *Stop with the file `stop`*

 ```bash
 ./stop
 ```

+This command stop the tmux session.